makrai/notes/zhang20-network-transfer-sentence-sim.md

 * We propose direct network transfer, an effective transfer learning or fine-tuning setting with a simpler training objective,
   * directly optimizes cosine similarity between sentence embeddings, no clasfr
-  * all other parameters are updated.
-Without a classifier, direct network transfer omits all parameters in the output layer (changing “classifier” to “cosine” in Figure 1)
+  * all other parameters are updated
+    * Without a classifier, direct network transfer omits all parameters in the output layer (changing “classifier” to “cosine” in Figure 1)
   * we experiment with various combinations of sentence encoders and semantic similarity datasets, we show that in many cases direct network transfer performs better than learning an additional classifier, with fewer params